Al Andalus and the Andalusian donkey

 2. I have the motivation, with my donkey Matilde, a slightly under-height (at 1.25 m) but nevertheless noble looking burra andaluza, and I want to do my utmost to help preserve her breed of donkeys;

 3. and an academic track record in interdisciplinary work which this study needs.
-(My original masters degree at the Central School of Art in London in the 1980s crossed seven different academic disciplines!)
+(My original masters degree at the Central School of Art in London in the 1980s crossed seven different academic disciplines.)

 Today, a first-time reader of this blog – and existing respected contributor to discussion on social media of the Andalusian breed – contacted me to say he appreciated these pages, but I should correct the errors about the Andalusian breed that I have put here.
 That was all.